Best Health Insurance for Businesses with Less Than 10 Employees

 - Predictable Costs — SHOP group health plans offload the risk of covering claims to the carrier.
 Pricing is also community-rated based on clear-cut factors like age and location.

-The main drawback of SHOP group health plans is the participation rate requirement, which means 70-75% of employees (depending on your state) should be enrolled.
+The main drawback of SHOP plans is the minimum participation requirement: in most states, at least 70% of employees offered coverage must enroll (state rules vary).
+The minimum participation requirement is waived between November 15 and December 15 each year.
 Employee choices are also limited to the plans their employer selected for them, unlike CHOICE Arrangements where flexibility is key.

 4. Taxable Health Stipends